abaduser/cs2-demo-downloader/README.md

-# cs2 demo downloader
+# cs2-demo-downloader

-cs2 demo downloader is a tool written in Python to help with downloading your cs2 demos, and sending them to friends. valve only stores demos for about a week or two on their servers, this tool helps by automatically scrapping all your most recent demos, periodically.
-Demos can be set to be automatically sent to a server running the application in server mode.
+cs2 demo downloader is a tool written in Python to help with downloading your cs2 demos, and organize them. valve only stores demos for about a week or two on their servers, this tool helps you by automatically scrapping all your most recent demos, periodically.
+Demos can then be sorted and filtered for packing and sending to friends.

 This project is currently a WIP

 - [x] demo scraping functionality
-- [ ] more configuration options / caching data
+- [x] caching downloads
-- [ ] demo sending functionality
+- [x] pyproject.toml / python whl
-- [ ] server / demo reception
+- [ ] demo parsing
-- [ ] service solution / setup.py
+- [ ] demo container format (what else can we extract)
-- [ ] demo browsing / unpacking
+- [ ] api / cleaner function documentation

 ## Configuration